apache/pulsar/site2/docs/schema-overview.md

 2. The consumer connects to the broker with the `SchemaInfo` extracted from the passed-in schema instance.

-3. The broker checks if the topic has one of the objects (schema, data, local producer, or local consumer).
+3. The broker checks if the topic is in use (has at least one of the objects: schema, data, active producer or consumer).
    * If a topic has at least one of the above objects, go to step5.
    * Otherwise, go to step4.